 The school year is coming to an end.
 Do you have piles of homeschool work samples to sift through?
 Are you daunted by the thought of putting together your portfolio?
 I have been there.
 We are missionaries and as such, we move a lot.
 In the last 7 years we have moved 7 times.
-Many of those brought with us a whole tote of homeschool portfolio binders.
+For many of those moves we brought with us a whole tote of homeschool portfolio binders.
 A couple of years ago I finally switched to digital and tossed the binders.
 It has made portfolio creation and moving much easier.
 If you aren't ready to toss the hard copies, it is okay.
 You can use my portfolio creation method either way.

 I keep a note inside the portfolio where I keep a running list of topics we covered.
 This is an important tool for us right now since we live in Quebec and need to have our portfolios reviewed by a ministry representative.
 I add topics to this list any time we cover anything new.
 This may be a long conversation in the car about how an engine works, a history question we talk about as we play a board game, or a new lesson in the math curriculum.
 It not only shows the kiddo's progression of learning to our rep, it also helps me to search our day for learning moments.
 So much of learning takes place outside of lessons and this helps me document that.
 It is a great way to document "unschooling" as well.
 You could definitely do this on a sheet of paper in your binder if you stick with paper.
 It does help if you organize the topics by subject, roughly since so many things address more than one subject.
 For 8th grade I will have the kiddo record his own topics learned because he will be doing so much of his learning without me.

 The reading list is another note within my Seesaw portfolio.
 It should be pretty self explanatory.
 It has an ongoing list of books that the kiddo read himself and a list of books that Adam or I read aloud or audio books we listened to as a family.
 I classify them as books read by the kiddo and books read to the kiddo.
 I add the books in as they are finished.